k3s-io/docs/docs/advanced/advanced.md

 reboot
 ```

-### Additional preparation for Raspberry Pi OS
+### Raspberry Pi

 Raspberry Pi OS is Debian based, and may suffer from an old iptables version.
-See [workarounds](#additional-preparation-for-debian-buster-based-distributions).
+See [workarounds](#old-iptables-versions).

 Standard Raspberry Pi OS installations do not start with `cgroups` enabled. **K3S** needs `cgroups` to start the systemd service. `cgroups`can be enabled by appending `cgroup_memory=1 cgroup_enable=memory` to `/boot/cmdline.txt`.